 Is the consignee known?
 Then you are not required to report the notify party.

 Do you decide to do so anyway?
-Then you are required to also state an email address or phone number for the notify party.
+Then you are required to also state an email address or telephone number for the notify party.

 |